 Top 10 Wedding Photography and Videography Questions Answered

 Your wedding photos and video are the record of the laughs, tears, hugs and toasts that will happen throughout your celebration.
 Here's everything you need to know to book the right pros for the job.

 Do we need to hire a photographer and a videographer?

-You probably know to keep photographers on your must-hire list (and rightfully so), but videographers should absolutely be a priority too.
+You probably know to keep photographers on your must-hire list (and rightfully so), but videographers should be a priority too.
 While your photographer will immortalize much of your wedding day, think of the sounds that can't be captured in a photo, like your vows, the reception music and the toasts.
 If your budget allows for both vendors, it really is worth the investment.

 How can we find good shooters?

 Start your search by asking recently married friends and family for recommendations—a thumbs-up from someone you trust is the most reliable way to find your photographer or videographer.
 Then head to The Knot Marketplace to search local pros and scroll through real married couples' reviews.
 Once you've compiled a list of vendors with potential, take a look at their online portfolios.
 The sample shots or clips will obviously be the best of their best—it might be tough to judge the breadth of their skill from these highlights, but you can at least get a good sense of their style.
 Also check the photographer's blog—these are a great way to gauge a photographer's talent and the way they approach their art.

 Do our photographer and videographer have to get along?